-Big Machine: Taylor Swift Can Play Her Hits At The American Music Awards
+Taylor Swift's American Music Awards Medley In Limbo Amid Conflicting Reports

 "The Big Machine Label Group and Dick Clark Productions announce that they have come to terms on a licensing agreement that approves their artists' performances to stream post show and for re-broadcast on mutually approved platforms.
 This includes the upcoming American Music Awards performances.
 It should be noted that recording artists do not need label approval for live performances on television or any other live media.
 Record label approval is only needed for contracted artists' audio and visual recordings and in determining how those works are distributed."

+Hours later, however, Dick Clark Productions rejected Big Machine's statement.
+The company sent a statement to NPR that reads in full:

+"At no time did Dick Clark Productions agree to, create, authorize or distribute a statement in partnership with Big Machine Label Group regarding Taylor Swift's performance at the 2019 American Music Awards.
+Any final agreement on this matter needs to be made directly with Taylor Swift's management team.
+We have no further comment."

-That statement does not disclose the terms of the agreement, nor does it make public which platforms are acceptable for on-demand streaming or rebroadcast.
+The Big Machine statement does not disclose the terms of the purported agreement, nor does it make public which platforms are acceptable for on-demand streaming or rebroadcast.

 Last week, the latest chapter in the ongoing power and financial struggle between Swift and her former label came to a head when the artist claimed on social media that Big Machine had blocked her from performing a medley of her old hits on the AMAs, as well as denying permission for her Big Machine-era hits to be included in an upcoming Netflix bio documentary.